roboll/helmfile/README.md

 The `secrets` parameter in a `helmfile.yaml` causes the [helm-secrets](https://github.com/jkroepke/helm-secrets) plugin to be executed to decrypt the file.

 To supply the secret functionality Helmfile needs the `helm secrets` plugin installed.
-For Helm 2.3+ you should be able to simply execute `helm plugin install https://github.com/jkroepke/helm-secrets --version v3.5.0`.
+For Helm 2.3+ you should be able to simply execute `helm plugin install https://github.com/jkroepke/helm-secrets `.

 ### test